0xl0nely/vmcc/README.md

 * Create a Pwnable Challenge from my own Interpreted Programming Language (no LLVM)

 ## Features
-* The RISC Register Based Virtual Machine utilizes 64 bit addressing mode.
+* A Register Based RISC Virtual Machine that utilizes 64 bit addressing mode.
 * Extremely fast lexer, parser, analysis, and bytecode generation.
 * Does not rely on any bloated external libraries besides GLIBC.
 * Virtual Machine supports 32 bit addressing modes as well.